13 Best Reddit Monitoring Tools in 2026 for Real-Time Alerts

 This is especially useful for B2B software categories where people do not always say the clean product name.
 They may paste a domain, link to a docs page, mention a GitHub repo, ask whether a competitor supports a feature, or describe a problem in developer language.
 A good Reddit setup needs to catch those concrete identifiers as well as the obvious brand keywords.

 Syften is also practical for agencies.
 You can tag filters for different customers and route each client's matches to separate Slack channels, RSS feeds, API consumers, webhooks, or reporting workflows.
+If those alerts also need to feed client visibility, social proof, and reports, the lightweight marketing agency stack shows how to connect the rest of the workflow.
 You can also narrow a Reddit filter to a specific subreddit with syntax like site:reddit.com/r/startups.

 Best for: Reddit-first alerts, competitor monitoring, buying-intent monitoring, agencies, Slack workflows, and API/webhook automation.